Taniiie/merchantai-agentic-campaign-copilot/README.md

 This is a portfolio project for demonstration purposes.

-## 👤 Author

-Built as a portfolio project to demonstrate full-stack AI engineering skills.

 ---

 **Note**: This project is a portfolio prototype and does not integrate with actual advertising platforms or process real payments.